 To be used as a tool for economic impact analysis, the I-O table needs to be transformed into an analytical "model."
 This model should be able to quantify how an external change in final demand will invoke a chain of reactions in the economy: the demand-induced increase in one industry's output will require it to raise its inputs/purchases, which then raises the demand for other industries' output and their purchases of inputs, and so on.
 The chained reactions are generally referred to as the "ripple effect."
-The interindustry transaction or intermediate demand part of an I-O table (component 1 of Table 1-1) actually serves this purpose, and thus is used as the core of the I-O impact model.
+The inter-industry transaction or intermediate demand part of an I-O table (component 1 of Table 1-1) actually serves this purpose, and thus is used as the core of the I-O impact model.

-The first step to build an I-O impact analysis model is to convert the interindustry transactions into "direct purchase coefficients."
-We do this by dividing each interindustry transaction in Table 1-1 by the respective industry's total input (i.e., value in the last cell of the industry column).
-Table 3-1 contains the resulting industries' direct purchase coefficients for the aggregate Type II Washington input-output model.
-For example, in the manufacturing/construction industry column, the value in the first cell shows the ratio of the purchases of natural resource/utilities industry inputs by manufacturing/construction industry to total manufacturing/construction input; the value is 0.01835 (=4,067/221,689) (the transaction values can be found in Table 1-1).
+The first step it takes to build an I-O impact analysis model is to convert the inter-industry transactions into "direct purchase coefficients."
+This is done by dividing each inter-industry transaction in Table 1-1 by the respective industry's total input (i.e. value of the element in the last cell of the industry column).
+Table 3-1 contains the resulting industries' direct purchase coefficients.
+For example, in the manufacturing/construction industry column, the value in the first cell shows the ratio of the purchases of natural resource/utilities industry inputs by manufacturing/construction industry to total manufacturing/construction input; the value is 0.02367 (=3036.7/128300.1) (the transaction values can be found in Table 1-1).

-Each coefficient (a{ij}) can be interpreted as the proportion of industry j's total production input supplied by industry i.
-So the value of a{12} implies that the manufacturing/construction industry requires \$1.84 cents of natural resource/utility products from Washington establishments for every dollar of the manufacturing/construction industry's total input.
+Each coefficient a{ij} can be interpreted as the proportion of industry j's total production input supplied by industry i.
+So the value of a{12} implies that the manufacturing/construction industry requires \$2.37 cents of natural resource/utility products from Washington establishments for every dollar of the manufacturing/construction industry's total input.

 Entries in the fourth row are labor earnings as a portion of the industry's total input payments.
-The fourth column contains entries showing personal consumption of industry i's product as a portion of total labor income.
+The fourth column contains entries showing personal consumption of industry i's product as a portion of total earnings.

-Table 3-1.
-2012 Washington Direct Purchase Coefficients Table

-(Dollars Purchased Per Dollar of Total Input)
+Table 3-1 2002 Washington Direct Purchase Coefficients Table (Dollars Purchased Per Dollar of Total Input)